stemmlerjs/univjobs-front-static/src/pages/blog/6-Slack-tools-for-hr.md

 ![](https://d1ikbwk92wlcol.cloudfront.net/assets/integrations/slack/4.png?26ef31f0a9fc27ff0361b9ac29deceb1)

-Fond helps give and send recognition to your team members with points they can redeem for rewards.
+Fond provides an avenue to recognize the positive impact of your team members with points they can redeem for rewards.
 Team members can send a recognition such as birthdays, special occasions and a job well done.
 The Fond app will track the recognitions and send a personal message to the mentioned team member.
 Public recognitions are also enabled to give team wide recognitions.
 This tool promotes positive social relationships in the workplace by encouraging teams to recognize each team members value.